How can we help you today?

 9. Translation services

-Translation services are a straightforward way to turn your skills into income if you’re fluent in two or more languages.
+Translation services are a straightforward way to turn language skills into income if you’re fluent in two or more languages.
 Businesses, websites, and content creators often need help adapting content for global audiences.
-You can specialize in document translation, subtitling, or even live interpretation.

 How to get started:

-• Choose your language
+• Choose your language pair.

-• Create a portfolio with sample translations
+• Create a portfolio with sample translations.

-• Sign up for platforms like Gengo, ProZ, or Smartcat
+• Sign up for platforms like Gengo, ProZ, or Smartcat.

-• Offer services to local businesses or multilingual clients
+• Offer services to local businesses or multilingual clients.

 Startup requirements: